kulapio/libra-core/Readme.md

 # Libra Core

-Libra Core is a javascript library client that can be used to interact with libra nodes.
+Kulap Libra is a javascript library client that can be used to interact with libra nodes.
 It is built using typescript.

+Kulap Libra is Libra-core compatible.

 > This is still under heavy testing, so please report any issues that you might encounter using it.

-The end goal is to make it usable both in node and on browser clients too, but currently it is mostly compatible with node.
+Usable both in node and on browser clients.

 ## Table of Content